Let’s face it.

-What is Disney’s HEARD Framework?
+What is Disney’s HEARD Framework for customer service?

-They host a whooping 135 million people in their parks each year.
+They host a whopping 135 million people in their parks each year.
 Yet, 75% of the guests are repeat customers.
 With to Disney World and 132+ million yearly visitors to Disney parks worldwide, that’s an exceptionally high customer lifetime value and customer retention rate.

-At Disney, we recognise that a service failure may not always be our fault, but it is our problem.
+“At Disney, we recognise that a service failure may not always be our fault, but it is our problem.” – The Walt Disney Institute

-Introducing: Disney’s 5 Step Framework H.E.A.R.D For Customer Service Recovery
+Disney’s 5 Step Framework H.E.A.R.D For Customer Service Recovery

-Let the customer tell their entire story without interruption.
+- Hear: Let the customer tell their entire story without interruption.
 Sometimes, we just want someone to listen.

-Convey that you deeply understand how the customer feels.
+- Empathize: Convey that you deeply understand how the customer feels.

-As long as it’s sincere, you can’t apologize enough.
+- Apologize: As long as it’s sincere, you can’t apologize enough.
 Even if you didn’t do whatever made them upset, you can still genuinely be apologetic for the way your customer feels.

 In your post-purchase emails, you could give them the opportunity to contact you if they have any further issues during the resolution process.

-Customers should be treated like individuals, rather than sources of revenue on every step of their journey.
+“Customers should be treated like individuals, rather than sources of revenue on every step of their journey.” – Talkdesk